braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_standard_integration.md

 ## Step 4: Configure how you manage users

-If you leverage the email or SMS channels, you can sync your email and SMS marketing opt-in states into Braze.
+If you use the email or SMS channels, you can sync your email and SMS marketing opt-in states into Braze.
+If you sync email marketing opt-ins from Shopify, Braze will automatically create an email subscription group for all users associated with that specific store.
+You need to create a unique name for this subscription group.

 ![“Collect subscribers” section to select if you want to collect email or SMS subscribers or both.][10]

 ## Step 5: Sync products (optional)

 You can optionally sync your products in near real-time from your Shopify store into a Braze catalog, automating the process to bring in product data for deeper personalization of your messages.
-To learn more, check out [Shopify product sync]({{site.baseurl}}/docs/partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/).
+To learn more, check out [Shopify product sync]({{site.baseurl}}/partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/).

 ![Step 4 of the set up process with "Shopify Variant ID" as the "Catalog product identifier".][11]{: style="max-width:70%;"}